ajstarks/decksh/README.md

 Using kml files and sets of lat/long pairs, geographic maps and labels may be rendered.
 Supported are:

-* geographic regions and borders
+* geographic regions, borders and paths
 * plain and labeled locations
+* images at geographic locations

 The map above is rendered by this code: